vs1720/GoodReadsRecs/README.md

 This solution is by and far the best one of out the 3 frameworks we use.

-SVD is the state-of-the-art non-deep solution to the recom- mendation problem.
+SVD is the state-of-the-art non-deep solution to the recommendation problem.
 Netflix uses this exact system to make

-recommendations, and we can leverage this powerful tech- nique to make great recommendations.
+recommendations, and we can leverage this powerful technique to make great recommendations.

 The first thing to do is to get our interaction data in the correct format.
 We are given a dataframe like so: